fosrl/docs/packages/docusaurus/docs/08-development.md

 2. Ensure you have a config file

 Make sure you have a `config/` directory at the root with a `config.yml` inside.
 Refer to the Pangolin Configuration docs or the `config.example.yml` in the repo for sample of what to include in that file.
-You may need to tweak this to run in dev, such as setting the `dashboard_url` to `http://localhost` and `base_domain` to `localhost` and making sure `secure_cookies` is `false`.
+You may need to tweak this to run in dev, such as setting the `dashboard_url` to `http://localhost:3002`.

 3. Generate the database schema and push it